What is Attunement?

 Attunement, or emotional connectedness, is an essential component of any relationship, and as such, is probably the most essential part of Floortime.
 Attunement is being ‘in tune’ with your child’s emotional state, being ‘in it’ with him or her, and your child feeling that (s)he is understood in that moment.

 Attunement comes naturally to some people and is quite difficult for others.
 When we meet new people for the first time, sometimes we just have that feeling that “this person completely gets me“.
 This is attunement in that moment.
 Other times we get frustrated when a person just doesn’t seem to get it.
-We need to be the former for our children with developmental delays.
+We need to be the former for our children with developmental differences.

 A large part of life for our children is not being able to communicate with us what is going on for them.
 This causes a tremendous amount of anxiety for them.
 The more we can be attuned with what they are experiencing in each moment, the more we can help to ease their anxiety.